Services & Fees

 Why don't you accept tips?

 In line with the Georgia Board of Massage Therapy, I view massage therapy as a form of health care.
 Like other health care practitioners, I will not accept tips.
 (I do acknowledge that massage is often treated as a personal service, where tipping is accepted/expected and is factored into the therapist's wage.
-I am not currently in this situation.)
+I am not currently in that situation.)

 Do you offer discounts?